 You can find more information about this program through Circular Materials’ website.

 Starting January 1, 2026, under the new EPR program, the City will shift to a cart-based automated collection system for recycling.
 This is designed to make recycling easier, more efficient, and better for the environment.
 Under this new system, households will receive 360L wheeled recycling carts.
-Distribution of these carts will start in late November 2025, but should not be used and placed on the curbside until after December 31, 2025.
+These new carts should not be used and placed on the curbside until after December 31, 2025.

 These new carts will replace the City’s current open-top boxes and will be compatible with the automated arms used on collection trucks.